slhck/ffmpeg-normalize/README.md

     ffmpeg-normalize *.mkv -c:a aac -b:a 192k

+For Windows, the above would be written as a loop:

+    for %%f in ("*.mkv") do ffmpeg-normalize "%%f" -c:a aac -b:a 192k

 Normalize an MP3 file and write an MP3 file (you have to explicitly specify the encoder):

     ffmpeg-normalize input.mp3 -c:a libmp3lame -b:a 320k -o output.mp3